Save with Puerto Rico Coupon sites

 Once you register with a site, they send you daily offers via email or Facebook.
 Each of the offers is limited, by either a total number available for purchase, or a deadline by which they must be purchased.
 If you find one you like, you buy it on-line with a credit card.
 Once the offer is over, you will receive a notice (usually via email) that you print out and take with you when you want to use it.
 Some request that you make a reservation and tell them you will be using a coupon.
 But that’s it — really simple and easy.

-One catch for English speakers is that all of these sites are in Spanish, though Gustazos and Cuponceando have an English option.
+One catch for English speakers is that all of these sites are in Spanish, though Gustazos has an English option.

 You really have to read the offers carefully to make sure you can use them during their valid period.
 There are no refunds. so, if you don’t use it, you loose it.